 Moore’s research interests are at the intersection of social media, health communication and crisis communication.
 Additionally, her scholarly work examines sport communication and online learning in journalism and mass communication.

 Moore has co-authored articles that have appeared in journals including Journal of Broadcasting & Electronic Media, Journal of Health and Mass Communication, Journalism & Mass Communication Educator, Operant Subjectivity, International Journal of Sport Communication, Journal of Media Psychology, American Communication Journal, and Equid Novi.
-Moore wrote several chapters in American Sports: A History of Icons, Idols, and Ideas.
+She co-authored a public relations textbook with Robert “Pritch” Pritchard.
+In addition, Moore wrote several chapters in American Sports: A History of Icons, Idols, and Ideas.
 She also co-authored a book chapter for the 2007 edition of Internet Advertising: Theory and Research.

-Moore was recently named one of the top 35 most productive researchers in journalism and mass communication by the Journalism & Mass Communication Educator.
-To date, she has had more than 40 manuscripts accepted for presentation at national research conferences and has won four top paper awards from the Association for Education in Journalism and Mass Communication (AEJMC).
+Moore was named one of the top 35 most productive researchers in journalism and mass communication by the Journalism & Mass Communication Educator (2010).
+To date, she has had more than 50 manuscripts accepted for presentation at national research conferences and has won four top paper awards from the Association for Education in Journalism and Mass Communication (AEJMC).
 In 2009, Moore’s dissertation was nominated for two awards from the International Communication Association (ICA).

-Moore received her Doctorate degree in journalism from the University of Missouri School of Journalism.
-She earned a Master’s degree in journalism and mass communication from the University of Minnesota.
+Moore received her Doctorate in journalism from the University of Missouri School of Journalism, with specializations in strategic communication and health communication.
+She earned a Master’s degree in journalism and mass communication from the University of Minnesota, with a specialization in strategic communication.
 Moore also earned three Bachelor’s degrees from Black Hills State University in South Dakota: business administration with a minor in psychology, marketing, and mass communication with dual emphases in journalism and public relations.

 Moore’s professional experience includes full-time work as the community relations director and advertising account executive for the St. Paul Saints Professional Baseball Team.
 She also worked for the Grand Rapids Hoops Professional Basketball Team, where she was the media and public relations director for owner Isaiah Thomas.
 Moore worked privately for Fresh Force Service Learning and Neighborhood Marketing Solutions in the Twin Cities and for the Wisconsin Army National Guard Recruiting Office.

-Moore is a member of PRAL, SPRF, PRSSA, AEJMC, ICA, NCA, American Academy of Advertising, International Society for the Scientific Study of Subjectivity, Kappa Tau Alpha, and Golden Key.
+Moore is a member of the PRSA Educator’s Academy, AEJMC, ICA, NCA, International Society for the Scientific Study of Subjectivity, Kappa Tau Alpha, and Golden Key.